Predictive Subsampling for Scalable Inference in Networks: Simulation Study

+Under this setup, we compared \texttt{PredSub} with the full-sample benchmark, which we refer to as ASE.
+The scalable estimator proposed by \cite{chakraborty2025scalable} was not included in this comparison since it was developed specifically under the RDPG framework.
+A separate simulation study comparing \texttt{PredSub} with their method is presented in Section \ref{sec:estimation_RDPG}.
+The runtimes and relative errors are summarized in Tables~\ref{tab1}, \ref{tab2} and \ref{tab3} for $n=6 \times 10^4,10^5, 1.5 \times 10^5,$ respectively.

-From Table~\ref{tab1}, we observe that for $n = 60000$, $d = 5$, and sparsity parameter $\rho_n = 0.01$, the full sample ASE method takes approximately $35.2$ seconds and yields a relative error of $25\%$.
-In contrast, the runtime for the proposed PredSub method increases with subsample size, while the relative error correspondingly decreases.
-For instance, when $m = 19774$, PredSub requires only $2.5$ seconds, which is $14.31$ times less than the runtime of ASE, and produces a relative error of $25\%$, essentially identical to that of ASE.
-Even if we choose a much smaller subsample size i.e., $m = 5962$, our method takes only $0.3$ seconds to run which is $134.1$ times less than computation time of ASE and produces a relative error of $35\%$ which is only $42\%$ more compared to that of ASE.
-The advantage of our method over ASE becomes more substantial as $d$ increases.
-Specifically, for $d=20$, our method with $m = 10858$ takes $72$ times lesser computation time than ASE while producing similar error.
+From Table~\ref{tab1}, we observe that for $n = 60000$, $d = 5$, and $\rho_n = 0.01$, the full sample ASE method took approximately $35.2$ seconds and produced a relative error of $25\%$.
+In contrast, when $m = 19774\ (b = 0.125)$, \texttt{PredSub} required only $2.5$ seconds, which was $14.31$ times faster than ASE, and produced a relative error of $25\%$ which was identical to ASE.
+Even if we consider a much smaller subsample size, i.e., $m = 5962\ (b = -0.375)$, \texttt{PredSub} took only $0.3$ seconds to run, which was $134.1$ times faster than ASE, and produced a relative error of $35\%$, which was not drastically higher than ASE.
+In general, as $m$ was increased, the runtime for \texttt{PredSub} increased while the relative error decreased, thus providing a range of options to balance the trade-off between computational scalability and statistical accuracy.

-It is clear that ASE is sensitive to sparsity, with the relative error decreasing as the network becomes denser.
-Our method remains consistently advantageous in both sparse and dense settings, offering large computational gains and an accurate approximation of the ASE error for appropriate choice of subsample size across all scenarios.
-The patterns observed in Table~\ref{tab1} are also present in Table~\ref{tab2} ($n=100000$) and Table~\ref{tab3} ($n=150000$).
-Note that, for computational expediency, we have set $\rho_n \in \{ 0.005,0.01\}$ when $n = 150000$.
+The advantage of \texttt{PredSub} over ASE became more substantial as $d$ was increased.
+Specifically, for $d=20$, \texttt{PredSub} with $m = 10858\ (b = -0.125)$ was $52$ times faster than ASE while producing similar levels of accuracy.
+We observe that ASE was quite sensitive to sparsity, with the relative error decreasing as the network became denser. \texttt{PredSub} remained consistently effective in both sparse and dense regimes, providing substantial computational gains while closely mirroring the statistical accuracy of full-sample ASE for appropriate choices of $m$.
+The patterns observed in Table~\ref{tab1} are repeated in Table~\ref{tab2} ($n=100000$) and Table~\ref{tab3} ($n=150000$).
+Note that, for computational expediency, we set $\rho_n \in \{ 0.005,0.01\}$ when $n = 150000$.